-To break up the fallow ground, is to break up your hearts-to prepare your minds to bring forth fruit unto God.
-The mind of man is often compared in the Bible to ground, and the word of God to seed sown in it, and the fruit represents the actions and affections of those who receive it.
-To break up the fallow ground, therefore, is to bring the mind into such a state, that it is fitted to receive the word of God.
-Sometimes your hearts get matted down hard and dry, and all run to waste, till there is no such thing as getting fruit from them till they are all broken up, and mellowed down, and fitted to receive the word of God.
+To break up the fallow ground is to break up your hearts, to prepare your minds to bring forth fruit unto God.
+The mind of man is often compared in the Bible to ground, and the Word of God to seed sown therein, the fruit representing the actions and affections of those who receive it.
+To break up the fallow ground, therefore, is to bring the mind into such a state that it is fitted to receive the Word of God.
+Sometimes your hearts get matted down, hard and dry, till there is no such thing as getting fruit from them till they are broken up, and mellowed down, and fitted to receive the Word.
 It is this softening of the heart, so as to make it feel the truth, which the prophet calls breaking up your fallow ground.